webprofusion/certify-docs/docs/deployment/tasks/exchange.md

 If you use a specific IP address in your binding you are constraining how the certificate can be applied to requests and you are also overriding other less specific bindings on the same IP address.
 This can cause [binding conflict problems](../../guides/ssl-windows.md) if you have multiple certificates on the same IP address.

 ## Alternative Tools
-Other ACME clients are available on Windows and in some cases administrators looking after Exchange may prefer to use a different client.
-Certify The Web has an extensive feature set aimed at managing a large number of certificates and it may be more than you really need for a single Exchange deployment.
+Other ACME clients are available on Windows and in some cases administrators looking after Exchange may prefer to use a different client. *Certify Certificate Manager* has an extensive feature set aimed at managing a large number of certificates and it may be more than you really need for a single Exchange deployment.

 Some other clients to consider for very specific tasks include [Posh-ACME (PowerShell)](https://github.com/rmbolger/Posh-ACME) and [win-acme (WACS - command line)](https://github.com/win-acme/win-acme).
 Both of these are well maintained projects which we (Certify The Web) also sponsor on Github.